 I use a strengths-based, relational, and client-centred stance in my relationships and work with my clients to help identify and build upon their existing strengths, and help them learn and build upon new skills.
 Using evidence-based practices, I work with my clients to identify goals that are meaningful to them, and work toward them collaboratively.
 I have a strong working history with psychological trauma, including recovery from family violence for people across their lifespan, and this work in the area of trauma is a passion for me.

-I consult out of Hopscotch and Harmony’s Belmont rooms on Tuesdays, Wednesdays, and Fridays, and would love to meet you - no matter whether there is a mental illness or injury you’d like help with, challenges you are facing, or whether you want to discuss your strengths, how to tap into them and reach toward wellbeing.
+I would love to meet you - no matter whether there is a mental illness or injury you’d like help with, challenges you are facing, or whether you want to discuss your strengths, how to tap into them and reach toward wellbeing.

 Professional Highlights and Memberships: